7 Incredible things to do in Galle Fort, Sri Lanka's colonial fortress

 I personally visited Galle Fort in September and was fortunate enough to have the best of both worlds.
 Do keep in mind that travelling during the shoulder season doesn’t always guarantee good weather.

-The train journey along the picturesque coastline is easily the most scenic (and best) way to get to Galle, especially if you’re planning to visit after Colombo, Hikkaduwa or Mirissa (Weligama Railway Station).
+By train | The train journey along the picturesque coastline is easily the most scenic (and best) way to get to Galle, especially if you’re planning to visit after Colombo, Hikkaduwa or Mirissa (Weligama Railway Station).
 With a great train connection between Colombo Fort (stops in Hikkaduwa) and Galle, it’s quite straightforward, just make sure you avoid travelling during the peak hours.

 From Colombo to Galle